 Everything from the previous step comes together in this stage.
-Also an iterative step which should be reviewed closely with business partners and subject matter experts.
+Also, an iterative step that should be reviewed closely with business partners and subject matter experts.

 Going back and forth and talking through the functionality is important, even if it’s with somebody not on the project.

 This shows up as the largest piece of the process but I’d say it’s not. designing the project and making sure everything is a seamless user experience is much larger.
 In complex projects, the first few steps are much longer and more work, for good reason though.

 Once everything is all figured out and ready to go, this stage is mostly short and simple.
 It’s iterative, yes, but if the first few steps were done properly, iterations are quick and painless, no big surprises.